aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 ## Chapter 7: Conclusion
 This challenge became an instant favorite.
 It is the most challenging and, by extension, rewarding, web challenge I've ever solved.

-Indeed, the steps seem pretty straightforward now, but the "uncertainty management" aspect we discussed is what make security research a time consuming exercise.
+Indeed, the steps seem pretty straightforward now, but the "uncertainty management" aspect we discussed is what makes security research a time consuming exercise.
 You don't know what you are expecting until you find it, and you need lots of grit and confidence to get there.

 Another major part of why I found this challenge extremely interesting is the fact that I have never exploited a race condition before.
 I genuinely did not know that's a *thing* you could do.